willdiroll/UnityAssetStore/README.md

 	$ password: test

 ## IMPORT DUMP FILE INTO HEROKU APP:
-1. Create/Login to your AWS Account
+1. Create/Login to your AWS Account.
-2. Create/Access an S3 Bucket
+2. In the search bar saying "Search for services, features...", search for "S3" and select the result "S3"
+3. Select "Create bucket"
+5. Under "Bucket name" use any name you wish.
+Use the default selections for the other settings
-3. Upload your dump file into the bucket
+6. Upload your dump file (e.g. "uas_db.dump") into the bucket you just created
-4. Select the dump file in the bucket, then select "Actions" > "Share with a presigned URL"
+7. Select the dump file in the bucket, then select "Actions" > "Share with a presigned URL"
-5. Run the below command in the local directory cloned from heroku
+8. In cmd.exe, navigate to your roly-united directory.
+Then run the below command:

 		$ heroku pg:backups:restore --app <APP_NAME> --confirm <APP_NAME> "<GENERATED_URL>"